The Bankrate promise

 Further, you’ll be responsible for an up to $40 overlimit fee if you opt in to overlimit coverage and go over the credit card limit.
 Late payment and returned payment fees are also up to $40.

-The high costs aside, the card can still deliver on its promise to build your credit with responsible use.
-It reports to all three credit bureaus—Experian, TransUnion and Equifax—and with time, as your credit score improves, you can look into more exciting credit card products.
+The high costs aside, the card can still deliver on its promise to help build your credit with responsible use.
+It reports to all three credit bureaus—Experian, TransUnion and Equifax—and with time, as your credit score improves, you could be eligible for more exciting credit card products.

 The lack of cash advance fees in the first year with the card is another advantage of this product and a rare credit card benefit.
-Still, considering the high cash advance APR (29.9 percent) that kicks in immediately when you borrow cash against your credit line, you’ll want to avoid using this benefit.
+Still, considering the high cash advance APR (29.9 percent) that kicks in immediately when you borrow cash against your credit line, you’ll want to avoid use this feature sparingly.

-In many ways, the Indigo Platinum Mastercard is similar to the Destiny Mastercard.
+In many ways, the Indigo® Mastercard® is similar to the Destiny Mastercard.
 It’s an unsecured card that comes with a $300 credit limit if you’re approved and charges up to $40 for going over your credit limit, up to $40 for returned payment and up to $40 for late payment.

 The main difference is there’s a chance you won’t have to pay an annual fee.
 Depending on the offer you qualify for, you may be required to pay: